Planning and Environment Coronavirus Update

 We do not have the powers to stop works, development or operation as they relate to current restrictions around Covid-19.
 The Scottish Government has published guidance for the construction sector.

-The timescales for Development Plan preparation and related work have been impacted by the coronavirus pandemic.
-In June 2020 we published an updated Development Plans Newsletter which sets out revised timescales and explains the changes we have had to make in how we engage people in the preparation of development plans whilst social distancing measures remain in place.
-We will also keep people up to date through updates on the Development Plans webpage and social media.
-If you cannot find the information you need you can contact the Development Plans team at firstname.lastname@example.org.
+The timescales for Highland development plan preparation and related work have been affected by the coronavirus pandemic.
+In March 2021 we published an updated Development Plans Newsletter which sets out our current timescales and explains the changes we have made in how we engage people in the preparation of development plans whilst social distancing measures remain in place.
+We will also keep people up to date through updates on the Development Plans webpage (external link) and social media.
+If you cannot find the information you need you can contact the Development Plans team at email@example.com.

-The Service continues to the prepare the Inner Moray Firth Local Development Plan which is expected to be subject to consultation on a Main Issues Report in early 2021 subject to Committee approval.
-All current consultations are available through the Development Plans Consultation Portal.
+The Service continues to the prepare the Inner Moray Firth Local Development Plan (external link) which was subject to consultation on a Main Issues Report in early 2021.
+All current consultations are available through the Development Plans Consultation Portal (external link).

 Site Inspections: - Intermediate / Completions and Temporary Occupation

-A telephone call risk assessment is carried out with the owner/applicant/developer of the building where the case surveyor will ask about your plans under the CDM Regulations (external link) which now reference risks from COVID-19, and ask for a copy for our consideration.
+When site inspections are requested the case surveyor will telephone the applicant/agent/developer to undertake a risk assessment of conditions on site.
+The case surveyor will ask about your plans under the CDM Regulations (external link) (external link) which now reference risks from COVID-19, and ask for a copy for our consideration.
 This applies to all construction sites, including where there is a single self-employed contractor.
 The case surveyor will risk assess conditions on site before arranging a time and date for inspecting; only if conditions are safe will an inspection be agreed.
 We, therefore, may not be able to offer you an inspection and recognise this may not match your expectation.
-We will be pleased to record your comments on this, but ask that you recognise the unprecedented circumstances we are operating under.
+We will be pleased to record your comments on this but ask that you recognise the unprecedented circumstances we are operating under.

-The building standards team has issued 1618 building warrants and 1723 completion certificate acceptances during the lockdown period.
+The building standards team has issued 2874 building warrants; accepted 3137 completion certificate and refused 75 building warrants and rejected 649 completion certificates during the lockdown period.

 Environment and archaeology